Dubai's high-end property sales undented by drop in listings, consultancy says

 Sales of properties worth $25 million or more jumped 25% in the second quarter compared with the first three months of the year to a total of 15 homes.

 Last year Dubai ranked first globally for the number of home sales above $10 million, selling nearly 80% more such properties than second-placed London.
-(Reporting by Federico Maccioni; Editing by Jan Harvey)
+(Reporting by Federico Maccioni; Editing by Jan Harvey and David Evans)